ICST-AHMI/TouchBox/README.md

 ## Installation

-For running the GUI, you need to install [MaxMSP](https://cycling74.com) and the [cv.jit package](http://jmpelletier.com/cvjit/) (see [instructions](https://docs.cycling74.com/max7/vignettes/packages)).
+For running the GUI, you need to install [MaxMSP](https://cycling74.com).

-You may also need to install the driver for the camera.
-* For OSX use the kext-driver file and install it with [KextDrop](https://mac.softpedia.com/get/Utilities/Kext-Drop.shtml).

 ---

 ## Licenses

-The arduino code is licensed under [GNU](http://www.gnu.org/licenses/)
+The arduino and openMV code is licensed under [GNU](http://www.gnu.org/licenses/)

 for everything else: